7 Documentary Film Subgenres You Must Know

 7. Animated documentary

-This might come as a surprise for many, as it did for me.
-It is, as the title says, a genre that combines animation and documentary.
+This might come as a surprise for many.
+As the title says, it is a genre that combines animation and documentary.

 The first notable example dates back to 1918 with the Winsor McCay’s 1918 12-minute-long film The Sinking of the ‘Lusitania’, which uses animation to portray the 1915 sinking of RMS Lusitania.

 Animated documentaries are still being produced.
-For example, it is a very good way to introduce documentaries into the classrooms – with the twist of animation; it may interest many more students than other types of documentaries normally would.
+They are a very good way to introduce documentaries into classrooms—with the twist of animation—and may interest many more students than other types of documentaries normally would.

 For the longest time, this genre was only made in shorter formats.
 With the technologies advancing and filmmakers becoming more curious and experimenting, this format eventually grew into feature films.

 In 2008, the Oscar-nominated Israeli film Waltz with Bashir, directed by Ari Folman, was advertised as the first feature-length animated documentary.
-It is a film about war, and it depicts Folman searching for his lost memories of him being a soldier in the 1982 Lebanon War.
+The film is about war, and it depicts Folman searching for his lost memories of being a soldier in the 1982 Lebanon War.

-Waltz with Bashir was acclaimed by many critics and is a must-watch for any documentary lover.
+Many critics acclaimed Waltz with Bashir; it is a must-watch for any documentary lover.

-Whether you are a fiction filmmaker or a Youtube vlogger, it is always worth exploring the documentary genre.
+Whether you are a fiction filmmaker or a YouTube vlogger, it is always worth exploring the documentary genre.
+Documentaries encapsulate many qualities and techniques that every video maker can greatly benefit from.

 The documentary filmmaking genre has a vibrant history, and it has contributed to a lot of new subgenres.